mateyct/MineWalker/README.md

 You must have the Java Runtime Environment to run this.

 ###### Donwload JAR:
-Download the JAR file.
+Download the `MineWalkerGame.jar` file.
 Navigate to the folder with Jar file on the command line.
 The use the following command:

 ```
 $ java -jar MineWalkerGame.jar